schmons/teaching_examples/README.md

-# teaching_examples
+# Code examples I use for teaching

-Examples of code I used for teaching or demonstration purposes
+Examples of code I used for teaching or demonstration purposes in no particular order.
+Feel free to use and modify.